Training for Equality and Human Rights Committee Members

 • 9.
 Recognise the importance of an equality and human rights statement and strategy.

-16. Develop an understanding of the concept of deprivation of liberty.
+15. Develop an understanding of the concept of the restriction of and deprivation of liberty.

 Course Materials